rwynn/monstache-site/src/advanced.md

 db.test.update({name: "Joe"}, {$set: {age: 21, friends: [1, 3]}})
 ```

-If we now look at the document in elasticsearch we see the following:
+If we now look at the document in Elasticsearch we see the following:

 	"_source" : {
 	  "age" : 21,